52617365/minimal-dot/claude/commands/feature/go.md

    l.
 No premature optimization
    m.
 Benchmark before claiming something is faster
    n.
 Use pprof for real bottlenecks
    o.
-Always write Godoc comments on exported symbols
+Always write Godoc comments on exported symbols.
+Also when you reference types or functions in the comments, reference them with [package.type] to also add a reference for lsps.
+For example: [errors.ErrInvalidRouteFormat].

    p.
 Code is complete when all tests, formatters and linters pass with zero issues.
 Godoc on all exported symbols, replaced code is deleted
    q.
 Use meaningful names on functions and variables
        - Example of good names: userID, getUserId()